Save the Internet from WordPress speed abuse.

 Widgets-on-Page plugin is superseded with Turbo-Widgets plugin.
 But it doesn’t allow editing of the WP Subscribe settings.
 Widgets on Page is still maintained and last updated 3 weeks ago and has 70,000+ installs.
 It is compatible with WP 4.7.3 – which we’re using.
 We suspect this combination of plugins is corrupting code somewhere.
 And we mean permanently altered – as in undoable.

 To remove variables, we tested this errant plugin combination back on PagePipe.com.
 The result was the same 404 error message.
 We removed “Widget on Page” plugin.
-Then figure 2 (below) was the results on all sidebar signup forms – that formerly worked fine.
+The results on all sidebar signup forms – that formerly worked fine.
 Errors galore.
 Corruption of the plugin database.

 On PagePipe.com, because the WP Plugin database was now corrupted.
 That forced us to reinstalled a recent site backup.
 That cleared the errors.
 That was a harsh lesson.